datagrok-ai/public/help/visualize/viewers/heat-map.md

 1. Go to **Tables** and expand the **Viewers** panel.
 1. Locate the **Heatmap** icon and click it.

 Initially, the viewer displays a heatmap of the entire dataset on a screen.
 Pan or resize the range slider on the right to control how many rows are shown.

 ## Settings

 To configure a heatmap, click the **Gear** icon on top of the viewer and use the info panels on the **Context Pane**.
 For example, you can:

 * **Configure the data display detailing** using one of the following methods:
   * Set the desired row height under the **Row Height** setting.
   * On the viewer, configure vertical and horizontal range sliders.
-* **Choose which rows to show** using the `Show Filtered Rows Only` property
+* **Choose which rows to show** using the `Show Filtered Rows Only` property.
-* **Configure any other option** as you would for a [grid](grid.md)
+* **Configure any other option** as you would for a [grid](grid.md).

 ## Interactivity